vasilis-stylianou/vasilis-stylianou.github.io/_posts/2019-07-15-expenditures.md

 ---
 ## Intro:

-Bla Members of Congress and Congressional offices receive an annual budget to spend on staff, supplies, transportation, and other expenses.
+Members of Congress and Congressional offices receive an annual budget to spend on staff, supplies, transportation, and other expenses.
 Each quarter, representatives report the recipients of their expenditures.
 ProPublica complies these reports into research-ready CSV files and publishes them [here](https://projects.propublica.org/represent/expenditures).
 We will study the detailed (not summary) data.

 Note: There is an updated version of the 2015Q2 file in the zip archive; use this and discard the original.
 For convenience rename this file to "2015Q2-house-disburse-detail.csv".